 Tests for Cough

-Treatment For Baby Coughing
+Treatment for Baby Coughing

 2. It is suggested that the child be allowed to inhale air with moisture.
-You can ensure this in following ways:
+You can ensure this in the following ways:

 - Keep a cool-mist humidifier where your child rests.